Central Processing Unit

 CPU Architecture | CPU Comparison

 The Central Processing Unit ( CPU ) is the brain of the Computer System .
-The CPU is also alternately referred as a Computer Processor Or Microprocessor .
+The CPU is also alternately referred as a Computer Processor Or Microprocessor or simply a processor.

 In this article, we will learn what is a processor , functions Of the CPU , How CPU executes the computer program instructions , machine cycle And other related important topics.

 Microprocessor , Processor , CPU